 Draft Research Plan

-Prevention of Human Immunodeficiency Virus (HIV) Infection: Preexposure Prophylaxis
+Prevention of Acquisition of HIV: Preexposure Prophylaxis

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

-- What are the harms of PrEP in persons without pre-existing HIV infection versus placebo or delayed PrEP for the prevention of HIV infection?
+- What are the harms of PrEP vs. placebo or no PrEP when used for the prevention of HIV infection?

 Contextual questions will not be systematically reviewed and are not shown in the Analytic Framework.